-By not carefully managing the data that resides on your company’s computers when you are disposing of them may expose you to these risks.
-The theft or recovery of this information could cost you millions, you may also be subject to lawsuits and fines which can tarnish the company’s reputation.
+Not carefully managing the data that resides on your company’s computers when you are disposing of them may expose you to these risks.
+The theft or recovery of this information could cost you millions, and you may be subject to lawsuits and fines which can tarnish the company’s reputation.
 Potential and current clients may find it difficult to do business with you if they feel that their information will not be secure.

 To the average user, simply pressing the delete key or dragging a file into the “recycle bin” may seem to be enough to get rid of your files.
 A few of you may even open your recycle bin and click “empty the recycle bin” to be extra sure your file is gone.
 Unfortunately, you didn’t delete the file.
 The data you thought you deleted is still there, perfectly intact and ready for anyone to recover it.
 How is this possible?